KeigoAlexTanaka/node-express-routes-lesson/README.md

 ## 🚀 Lab!

-Check out [this repo](https://git.generalassemb.ly/wdi-nyc-dresselhaus/LAB_U02_D06_Candy-Routes) and follow the instructions you find there!
+Check out [HERE](./lab/README.md) and follow the instructions you find there!

 # Recap!